grain-lang/grain/stdlib/json.md

 }
 ```

-Controls how indentation is performed in custom formatting.
+Controls how indentation is outputted in custom formatting.

-The following examples have whitespaces and line breaks replaced with visible
-characters for illustrative purposes.

 Variants: